Jaecoo: History

 Jaecoo was first introduced in April 2023 in Wuhu, Anhui, China, alongside the Omoda brand.
 The two brands (referred to as "O&J" brands) are only marketed outside China to support its export strategy.
 Both brands were targeted to reach annual global sales of 1,400,000 units by 2030 (excluding China).
 In the same month, Chery established a separate company in China called Anhui Omoda Jaecoo Automobile Co., Ltd. as a sales company.

 During the brand introduction in April 2023, Jaecoo unveiled two models: the Jaecoo 7, a rebadged Chery Tansuo 06, and Jaecoo 9, a rebadged Chery Tiggo 9, which was later renamed Jaecoo J8 or Jaecoo 8.

 Jaecoo began sales in Russia, its first market, in September 2023 with the J7 and J8.
 Throughout 2024, Jaecoo expanded to several markets, including Western Europe, Malaysia, the Middle East, South Africa, and Chile.

 In April 2024, the brand introduced the Jaecoo J6 EV, a rebadged iCar 03, at a brand convention in China.
 In October 2024, Jaecoo previewed its fourth and smallest model, the Jaecoo J5 subcompact SUV.
 The electric version of the J5, the J5 EV, debuted in Indonesia in February 2025.

 By August 2025, 27 months after their brand introduction, Omoda and Jaecoo had jointly reached 600,000 vehicle sales worldwide.
+Combined cumulative sales surpassed one million units by April 2026, coinciding with the brand's appearance at Auto China 2026.

+Jaecoo was named Carwow's Brand of the Year for 2026 in the United Kingdom.